rsamp/HuskyNOM/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Authentication, Business Model, Review Model, and JSON API (2 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
-There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+There will be a landing page after signup that will have two main containers.
+One that includes top rated businesses (BusinessIndexItem React component) and one for most recent reviews (Review React component).
+Before building out the front end, I will begin by setting up a full JSON API for Restaurants and Reviews.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Restaurant/Review CRUD (3 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, Restaurant and Review stores will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Business `Index`, `IndexItem` and `Form` as well as the Review `Index`, `IndexItem` and `Form`.
+At the end of Phase 2, Businesses and Reviews can be created, read, edited and destroyed in the browser.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Both should save to the database.

 [Details][phase-two]